jaredmusil/neville-trucking/content/services.md

 | 20 Yards | 20'L x 8'W x 4'H | $250 + $70 per ton = $390 |
 | 30 Yards | 20'L x 8'W x 6'H | $300 + $70 per ton = $440 |

+***
-By state law, the landfill will not allow: tires, yard waste, appliances, or electronics.
-For information on how to dispose of these items, contact us.
+<b>By state law, the landfill will not allow: tires, yard waste, appliances, or electronics.
+For information on how to dispose of these items, contact us.<b>

 ***